Chatmosphere/chatmosphere-app/ABOUT.md

 ## How you can get started with the project?

-Check out our [README](https://github.com/Chatmosphere/reactapp/blob/master/README.md)in order to check it out and participate in this endeavor.
+Check out our [README](https://github.com/Chatmosphere/reactapp/blob/master/README.md) in order to check it out and participate in this endeavor.

 ## Licensing

 We want everybody to be able to participate in this project.
 We're using Apache 2.0 for our code and the Beer Ware License for all the designs.
 Would be awesome to have a drink sometimes.
 Check out [LICENSE]() for more.

 SPDX-License-Identifier: Apache-2.0 OR GPL-2.0-or-later
-SPDX-License-Identifier: Beer Ware License
+<br>SPDX-License-Identifier: Beer Ware License

 ## Project status & Where do we want to go with this?